 DID YOU KNOW?
 THE LONG HISTORY OF LETTUCE – You might not know this but lettuce is actually part of the daisy family.
 It is an annual plant that also flowers if you let it.
 It has a long history that spans back to the Egyptians.
 Back then, they used the seeds for oil and the leaves for food.
 Word spread of this delicious vegetable and soon even the Greeks and Romans were hooked on this amazing plant.

 Most salad greens are easy to grow whether in a container or in the ground.
 And it doesn’t take long before you have yourself fresh greens to eat.
-Check out this handy video on how to grow lettuce in containers:
+WATCH: Handy video on how to grow lettuce in containers:

 Regardless whether you grow or buy your salad greens from the store you’ll want to make sure that you only buy the freshest greens.